RetroPie/RetroPie-Docs/docs/Home.md

 Welcome to the RetroPie-Setup wiki!

-This wiki is supposed to be created by the users of the RetroPie setup script for the users of the script.
+This wiki is supposed to be created by the users of the RetroPie setup script.
 Everyone can contribute to it!

 # Getting Started
 * [First Installation](First-Installation)